-One of the key ideas behind our approach is that we can formulate the problem of discovering heuristics and predicting when they should be used as one of finding the optimal policy of a meta-level Markov Decision Process (Hay et al., 2012; Russell & Wefald, 1991b).
-The meta-level MDP framework allows us to identify those heuristics that optimally trade off the costs associated with acquiring information to update one's beliefs about the world with the benefits of that information.
-This results in a normative view of heuristics, providing a reconciliation between these historically divergent views of decision-making.
-While information gathering in Mouselab has previously been studied from a resource-rational perspective (Gabaix et al., 2006), the meta-MDP framework provides a new set of computational tools for understanding heuristics through this lens.
-The result is that we can formally identify heuristics that achieve an optimal trade-off between computational costs and decision quality.
-By automatically deriving heuristics from a normative model, we can avoid the cumbersome and inexact process of searching for heuristics by hand that psychologists have relied on in the past.
+One of the key ideas behind our approach is that we can formulate the problem of discovering decision strategies and predicting when they should be used as one of finding the optimal policy of a metalevel MDP (Hay et al., 2012; Russell & Wefald, 1991b).
+The metalevel MDP framework allows us to identify those decision strategies that optimally trade off the costs associated with acquiring information to update one's beliefs about the world with the benefits of that information.
+This results in a normative view of heuristics, providing a reconciliation between these historically divergent views of decision making.